Summative assessment in science

 Option 3: An age-related scale.
 I think Daisy’s cracked it!

 What does an A actually mean?
 Up until I met Daisy Christodoulou I believed an A meant something about the types of question a student could answer i.e. it could be defined by grade descriptors.
 But I was wrong.
-An A grade simply means that a child is achieving in the top 10% of students of their age nationally.
-A C grade student is doing better than 60% of their peers but not better that the top 30%, otherwise they would get a B. It’s so simple it’s beautiful and works for 7-11.
+An A grade simply means that a child is achieving in the top 10% of students of their age nationally (percentiles differ for each subject – see JCQ for GCSE and A Level percentiles).
+A C grade student is doing better than 60% of their peers but not better that the top 30%, otherwise they would get a B. It’s so simple it’s beautiful and works for years 7-11.
 A summative grade is simply a way of expressing where a student sits on an age-related national distribution.
-Of course, this will to some extent serve as a corollary to the types of question students can answer, so I wasn’t totally wrong.
-But, a grade is a statistical phenomenon, with a bit of tweaking around the edges by the awarding bodies.
+Of course this will, to some extent, serve as a corollary to the types of question students can answer.
+A summative grade then is really a statistical phenomenon, with a bit of tweaking around the edges by the awarding bodies.

 Some students will need to sit a nationally benchmarked assessment such as a GL progress test.
 All Yr 7 students sit your school assessment.
 A simple graph can be drawn plotting the GL assessment result versus the school assessment result.
 By extrapolation, you can then work out where every mark and therefore student sits on the national, age-related distribution gained from the GL.
 And remember, if a student in Yr7 moves from a B to an A over five years they have made a whole grade better progress than the average student nationally.
 It’s a massive amount of progress so this is not a model for low expectations.
 This is a model for meaningful tracking.